Closed

 Who is eligible?

-- Community groups in Kitchener
+- Informal not-for-profit organizations or community groups in Kitchener

-- Newly formed groups and pre-existing groups
+- Newly formed groups created for a specific project

 Who is not eligible